 iBooks Author vs. Kotobee Author

-In order to give you a complete sense of the two and the experiences, I dove headfirst into both software to get an idea of their learning curves.
-After that, I went back to learning as much as I could about both platforms, from watching tutorial videos to scouring the knowledge bases until I knew my way well around both.
-Finally, I attempted to create the same ebook on both software.
-I also decided to use my MacBook for both software, so that any differences in the experience will be due to the software, not the machine.
+In order to give you a complete fair sense of the two and the experiences, we’ve tested the learning curves of both software with new users in our company.
+We let them independently find their way around both software from watching tutorials videos to scouring knowledge bases until they knew their way well around both.
+Finally, they were tasked with creating the same ebook on both software, using their own same MacBooks so that any differences in the experience will be due to the software, not the machine.

 |iBooks Author||Kotobee Author|